skulltech/sumit-ghosh.com/index.md

 You can check out the portfolio of my _programmer self_ [here](/portfolio/).
 You can read about my _human self_ and my online presence in the [_about_](/about/) page.
 Drop me a mail at `sumit@sumit-ghosh.com` if you want to talk.

+Oh and I also have [another blog](https://okrefusal.com/) where I post half-baked random musings, if that's your thing, feel free to check it out.